 No showering or washing hair?
 No plain water?
 No air conditioning – even in this weather and temperature?
 No spicy and oily food?
-All you hear is ‘no this, no that’, but must you really adhere to all of them?
+All you hear is ‘no this, no that’, but must you really adhere to all of these postnatal confinement rules?

 Confinement practices are preconceived notions that have been passed down from one generation to another for a long time, whether or not their effectiveness is proven.
 However, that does not mean all of them would not give you the desired results.
 After all, our grandmothers and their grandmothers had willingly chosen to follow confinement practices for a reason!